How to Become an Indiana Notary

 Is an Indiana notary bond required to become a notary in Indiana?

 Yes.
-An assurance in the form of a surety bond or its functional equivalent in the amount of $25,000 is required for renewing notaries and all new applicants seeking an appointment as a notary public.
-The assurance must be issued by a surety or other entity licensed or authorized to do business in Indiana and cover a notary public’s acts or omissions during the course of his or her eight-year commission term (IC 33-42-12-1).
-Applicants and/or renewing notaries must submit, or have submitted by the surety on the applicant’s behalf, an electronic copy of the assurance to the Secretary of State no later than thirty (30) days after the effective date of the assurance.
+An assurance in the form of a surety bond or the functional equivalent of a surety bond in the amount of $25,000 is required for all new applicants seeking appointments as notaries public and renewing notaries public (IC 33-42-0.5-4).
+The assurance must be issued by a surety or other entity licensed or authorized to do business in Indiana and guarantee the legal liability of a notary public during the course of the notary’s commission (IC 33-42-0.5-33).
+Before purchasing a surety bond, an applicant should verify that the provider is registered with the Indiana Department of Insurance and authorized to provide bonds in Indiana.
+Applicants and/or renewing notaries must submit, or have submitted by the surety on the applicant’s behalf, an electronic copy of the assurance to the Secretary of State no later than thirty days after the effective date of the assurance.
 A surety must notify the Secretary of State of a payment made under a notary’s assurance not later than thirty days after issuing the payment to a claimant (IC 33-42-12-1[e]).
+A notary must have an effective bond for the duration of the commission.
 To purchase an Indiana surety bond, visit the American Association of Notaries website at www.usnotaries.com, call 800.721.2663, or click here.

 Do I need an Indiana notary errors and omission insurance?

-An errors and omissions insurance policy is optional in Indiana.
-The American Association of Notaries strongly recommends that Indiana notaries obtain an errors and omissions insurance policy for their personal protection against liability.
-Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or a client for which a notary public is sued for recovery.
+No. An errors and omissions insurance policy is optional in Indiana.
+It is not mandatory to have E&O insurance when applying for appointment or reappointment as a notary public.
+However, the Indiana Secretary of State and the American Association of Notaries strongly recommend that Indiana notaries public obtain an errors and omissions insurance policy for their personal protection against liability.
+Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or from a client who sues a notary public for recovery.
 An E&O policy customarily covers legal fees and damages based on the coverage an Indiana notary selects.
 For information regarding an E&O insurance policy, visit the American Association of Notaries website at www.usnotaries.com, call 800.721.2663, or click here.

 Where can I perform notarial acts in Indiana?

-An Indiana notary public has statewide jurisdiction and may perform notarial acts in any county anywhere within the geographic borders of the State of Indiana (IC 33-42-12-1[i]).
-Likewise, an Indiana notary may not perform notarial acts outside of Indiana.
+An Indiana notary public has statewide jurisdiction and may perform notarial acts in any county anywhere within the geographic borders of the state of Indiana (IC 33-42-12-1[i]).
+Likewise, an Indiana notary public may not perform notarial acts outside of Indiana.

 Who appoints Indiana notaries public?